Stop Crimes Against History on Tribal Lands

 The reward of saving history

-When stolen artifacts are recovered and returned to their rightful owners, it is cause for celebration.
-Cultural traditions can continue, sacred places are preserved for future generations, and all Americans can appreciate and learn from American Indian history.
+When stolen artifacts are returned to their rightful owners, it is cause for celebration.
+Cultural traditions can continue, sacred places are preserved for future generations, and we can appreciate and learn from Native American history.

 When you help bring looters to justice, you do more than save history.
 You promote security, community, and Tribal sovereignty.